gql-dart/ferry/ferry/README.md

 A GraphQL client for Dart / Flutter.

-This is the core `ferry` client package which routes `QueryRequest`s for a given GraphQL operation to the cache or network and returns streams of `QueryResponse`s for each request.
+This is the core `ferry` client package which routes `OperationRequest`s for a given GraphQL operation to the cache or network and returns streams of `OperationResponse`s for each request.

 - [Usage](#usage)
   - [Setup Client](#setup-client)